Want to find more money to pay off your loans? The new Loan Planner from YNAB can help you save time and money on your loan payoff.

 Ellie goes about her day, zooming around in Sandy the SUV and a curious thing starts to happen—she starts making slight little tweaks to her spending decisions.
 A skipped coffee here, an online shopping cart abandoned there.

-The YNAB loan account showed Ellie that every extra $100 she can put toward her loan this month is actually worth $142.64 when paid against her loan: because she’s cutting down on the interest she would’ve otherwise paid.
-It makes the lure for a new t-shirt seem like a not-as-good deal for her money compared to paying off her car loan.
+The YNAB Loan Planner showed Ellie that every extra $100 she can put toward her loan this month is actually worth $142.64 when paid against her loan: because she’s cutting down on the interest she would’ve otherwise paid.
+The loan simulator gives her a powerful visual—the allure of $100 Costco trip pales in comparison to paying off her car loan faster.

 Are you starting to see how these golden coins could start appearing in your very own backyard?

-But Ellie doesn’t stop there.
+Ellie doesn’t stop there.
 This month is a glorious three-paycheck month.
 In the past, the extra money would have been enjoyed but frittered away.
 But now?
-She’s laser focused on owning Sandy the SUV free and clear, like the wind in her hair when she’s driving around with the windows down,and oh my we’re getting off track, now where were we?
+She’s laser-focused on owning Sandy the SUV free and clear, like the wind in her hair when she’s driving around with the windows down, and oh my we’re getting off track, now where were we?

 Right.
 That extra paycheck.
 Getting the most bang for her buck.
 She sees in the Loan Planner that a one-time extra payment from her third paycheck would pay off her loan TWO YEARS earlier.
 Time is money, my friend.
 And with this plan, Ellie gets both more time and more money.

-Within Ellie’s budget, she sees that ferocious blow knocked a full 10% off her total loan.
-And it’s only the first month!!
+Within Ellie’s Loan Planner, she sees that ferocious blow knocked a full 10% off her total loan.
+And it’s only the first month!

 Step Six: You Pay Off Your Loan at Record Speed

-Fast forward in time: while Ellie’s original loan payoff was supposed to take six years, she paid it off in a mere two and a half thanks to a little extra awareness, elbow grease, and a trusty little budget.
+Fast forward in time: While Ellie’s original loan payoff was supposed to take six years, she paid it off in a mere two and a half thanks to following Rule 1 to make tradeoffs, a little elbow grease, and the visual impact of YNAB’s Loan Planner.

 The YNAB Shield and Spear

 This powerful Loan Planner feature, coupled with your budget, makes up the YNAB shield and spear.
-While budgeting with the YNAB method acts as the shield protecting against new debt, the new Loan Planner feature acts as a savage spear to drain that loan dry.
+While following the YNAB Method acts as the shield protecting against new debt, the new Loan Planner feature acts as a savage spear to drain that loan dry.

-The loan payoff timeline is still totally up to you (and if life happens and it takes the full six years, then that’s ok too!).
-But with this tool, we’re happy to bring you the full awareness and tangible numbers of what your debt payoff dollars can actually do.
+The loan payoff timeline is still totally up to you (and if life happens and it takes the full six years, that’s ok too!).
+But with this tool, we’re happy to bring you the full awareness and tangible numbers of what your loan payoff dollars can actually do.

 And turns out this hypothetical story of Ellie and her SUV is inspired by true events.
-While the Loan Planner has just been launched to the public, a few people from our internal team have already been putting it to good use:
+A few people from our internal team have already been putting the Loan Planner to good use:

 Ashley Paid Off Her Car in Eight Months!

 “We bought a car in January.
 Although we were disappointed we hadn’t saved up enough cash, we paid off our car today, just 8 months later!
-The new loan features made budgeting extra money toward this debt really fun and motivating!”
+The new Loan Planner feature, especially the burndown chart, made budgeting extra money toward this debt really fun and motivating!”